dneht/kubeon/README.md

 ### Coredns

-coredns is always the latest version, for example: 1.23.x actually uses version 1.8.7
+coredns is always the latest version, example

+- 1.23.8 actually uses version 1.8.7
+- 1.24.2 actually uses version 1.9.3

 other images such as etcd remain the same